About

 Academic Background

-• PhD in Agricultural Economics (2020–present) — University of Kentucky
+• PhD in Agricultural Economics (Expected: 2026) — University of Kentucky

 Technical Skills